2022 Commonwealth Games medal table: Medals

 On 4 May 2022 in a special ceremony that took place in the Boardroom of the Curzon Building, Birmingham 2022 organiser unveiled the official medals designed by three students from Birmingham’s School of Jewellery – Amber Alys, Francesca Wilcox (for ribbon) and the portuguese Catarina Rodrigues Caeiro (for medal case).
 The medal design took 15 months to complete and features embossed areas and features the Games edition and the Commonwealth Sport emblem on opposite sides.
 It was made to be textured and has tactile quality, so that all athletes including those with a visual impairment will be able to enjoy the design.

 A total of 1,875 medals were manufactured by Toye, Kenning and Spencer Company in Birmingham’s Jewellery Quarter, located near Arena Birmingham and on the marathon route.
 The medals are 63 millimetres in diameter and 74.3 millimetres in length, with the Gold and silver medals weigh approximately 150 grams and the bronze 130 grams.
 Each medal also featured an adjustable ribbon to accommodate athletes of all sizes.

 Accomplishments

-The Gambia got its first silver medal in the history of the Commonwealth Games,when the judoka Faye Njie won the silver medal in the men's 73 kg judo event, the country had won a single bronze medal previously at the 1970 Commonwealth Games.
+The Gambia got its first silver medal in the history of the Commonwealth Games, when the judoka Faye Njie won the silver medal in the men's 73 kg judo event, the country had won a single bronze medal previously at the 1970 Commonwealth Games.

 Niue won its first medal ever when the boxer Duken Tutakitoa-Williams won one of the two bronze medals in the men's heavyweight boxing.

+Medal table

+On 14 July 2023, the Nigerian team was disqualified as winners of the women's 4x100 metre relay in athletics as Nzubechi Grace Nwokocha was found in violation of anti-doping measures.
+This promoted England to gold, Jamaica to silver, and Australia were awarded the bronze medal.
+Similarly, in the men's heavyweight category in the para powerlifting, gold medal winner Sudhir was later disqualified for doping violations, and stripped off his medal.
+Hence, Nigeria's Ikechukwu Obichukwu was upgraded to gold, Scotland's Micky Yule to silver, and Australia's Ben Wright was awarded the bronze medal.